sap-tutorials/Tutorials/tutorials/abap-dev-adt-use-cds-view/abap-dev-adt-use-cds-view.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Open the ABAP program)] Open the ABAP program you created in the previous tutorial, [Create and run an ABAP program](abap-create-basic-app).
+[ACCORDION-BEGIN [Step 1: ](Open the ABAP program)] Open the ABAP program you created in the previous tutorial, [Create and Run an ABAP Program](abap-create-basic-app).

  - Either choose **Programs > `Z_INVOICE_ITEMS_EURO`**: